eleanorfrajka/ifmeo/content/project/terific-old/index.md

 ---

-## Aims

-TERIFIC aims to identify processes and timescales by which freshwater from northern high latitudes can reach and influence deep convection.
+**Project aims:** TERIFIC aims to identify processes and timescales by which freshwater from northern high latitudes can reach and influence deep convection.
 Direct, seasonally-resolving observations of convective processes under the influence of surface forcing will be used to test the relative importance of different processes at determining convective intensity, and will form a benchmark for numerical simulations.

 ![Drifters from the Global Drifter Program (prior to TERIFIC) showing where trajectories go when released from the continental shelf off southeast Greenland.](projects/terific/freshwaters_map.png "Drifters from the Global Drifter Program (prior to TERIFIC) showing where trajectories go when released from the continental shelf off southeast Greenland.")